caiosbl/music_analytics_scraper/README.md

 With, these keys:

-- Create an `.env` file in the root of the project
+- Copy .env.example file and rename it to .env

-Add the following variables to the file:
+- Replace the following values of the variables with your keys

 ```bash
 SPOTIFY_API_CLIENT_ID=your_spotify_client_id